Tag Archives: Bike maintance tips

 #6 – Assume cycling shoes are only good for clipless pedals

 If you don’t want to ride clipless pedals, I get that.
-There are tons of reasons clipless pedals are great, but at least as many reasons why they aren’t right for everybody.
+There are many reasons clipless pedals are great, but at least as many reasons why they aren’t suitable for everybody.
 What you can do is use a cycling-specific shoe with your flat pedals.
 A cycling shoe has a stiff sole and additional arch support to disperse pedaling forces over the entire length of your foot.
 Therefore, you have more efficiency and less discomfort.

 Mistakes in general

-Overall, it is a good idea to think about what you are doing before you ride your bike.
-Make sure your bike is ready for the ride, be equipped to take care of yourself during the ride, and be sure you are prepared to reach out for help if needed.
-Once you go through that mental exercise you will see the common cycling mistakes melt away.
+Overall, thinking about what you are doing before you ride your bike is a good idea.
+Make sure your bike is ready for the ride, be equipped to take care of yourself during the ride, and be prepared to reach out for help if needed.
+Once you go through that mental exercise, you will see the common cycling mistakes melt away.
 Have Fun!

 About John Brown, the author

-As a lifelong cyclist and consummate tinkerer, John operates Browns Bicycle in Richfield, MN.
-It all started for him in grade school when the bike bug bit and that particular fever was still there.
+John operates Browns Bicycle in Richfield, MN as a lifelong cyclist and consummate tinkerer.
+It all started for him in grade school when the bike bug bit, and the fever still existed.
 Now, and over the past thirty years, he has worked at every level in the bike industry.
-He is starting, like most, sweeping floors and learning anything he could about bikes.
+He is starting, like most, sweeping floors and learning anything he can about bikes.
 He eventually graduated as a service manager and then as a store manager.
 Through the years, he has spent extensive time designing and sourcing bicycles and parts for some of the largest bike companies in the world.
 All the while focusing on helping as many people as possible enjoy the love of riding a bike.
 In that pursuit, he has taught classes (both scheduled and impromptu) on all things bikes.
 John also believes in helping every rider attain their optimal fit on the cycle of their dreams.
 Please feel free to stop in any time and talk about bikes, fit, and parts, or share your latest ride.
 You can also see John’s tricks and tips on the Brown Bicycle Facebook Page.

 Common cycling mistakes are something we as humans can't escape, but nobody is perfect.
 That said, consider taking a look below at some of the most common and damaging cycling mistakes